 Creating these prototypes, via paper, prototyping software, or even coded applications is an excellent strategy for testing and iterating on ideas earlier in the design process.
 This is often the process within design sprints.

 There are many methods to learn about your customers and potential customers firsthand.
 From customer studies, one-on-one interviews, and surveys.
 Additionally, there are secondary sources including everything from research firms like Pew Research Center to understandings gained from competitors.

-As you explore solutions to your problems, you will interview your customers, and likely want to test your proposed solutions to see if they solve your their problems.
+As you explore solutions to your customer's problems, you will interview your customers, and likely want to test your proposed solutions to see if they solve their problems.
 It doesn’t even have to be a lot of them.
-Any amount of individuals to gain some insight, and learn things that you don’t or can’t know yourself.
+Any amount of individuals to gain some insight and learn things that you don’t or can’t know yourself.
 You are not your only customer.